Docking and Persistent Operations for a Resident Underwater Vehicle: Methods

 \subsection{Software}

-Development of navigation, guidance, and control at AURLab builds on a software-in-the-loop (SIL) approach, as described by Waldum et. al. \cite{waldum_virtual_2025}.
+Development of navigation, guidance, and control at AURLab builds on a software-in-the-loop (SIL) approach, as described in \cite{waldum_virtual_2025}.
 Simulation enables virtual testing and development prior to field trials, allowing software errors to be identified and resolved early through SIL.
 The main development platform is a Gazebo-based simulator \cite{Koenig_Gazebo}, in which the behaviour of various platforms, including the vehicle discussed in this publication, can be simulated and corresponding control strategies developed.

 A key aspect of this setup is that the simulation environment and control strategies for all ROV platforms used in the lab, including the mini-ROV, work-class ROV, and a medium-sized ROV under development, are built around a unified control architecture.
 The hydrodynamic parameters for the Minerva II and Blueye vehicles within the simulator were developed by Hoven \cite{holven2018control} and Alham \cite{alham2024enhancing}, respectively.
 This shared foundation ensures that algorithms developed and validated in simulation for one platform can be readily transferred to others with minimal modification.